 You Have the Suit—Now What? - - - Accessories that Make the Difference -

-A sharp looking suit does not necessarily make a well-dressed gentleman.
-Accessories do!
-They add personality and flair to a man’s overall look.
+A sharp looking suit does not always make a well-dressed gentleman.
+Accessories complete the look and make the difference!
+They add personality and flair to your overall look.

-Here’s an inventory from the neck down of the accessories that add a dash of refinement and elegance to a suit.
+Here’s an inventory from the neck down of the accessories that will add a dash of refinement and elegance to your suit.

 Neckties are classic accessories that complete a business suit.
 There is an endless variety of fabrics, colors, textures and patterns to choose from.
 If you want to play it safe, go with a solid-colored tie that coordinates well with your dress shirt.
 A patterned or striped tie can also be a stylish choice.
 Floral ties are popular at the moment.
 You can even experiment further by matching striped ties with striped or patterned shirts, or by changing your tie knot to give you a different look.

 This accessory has both a formal version and a casual version.
 It can be worn for formal occasions and weddings, adding a touch of elegance to your outfit, or it can be worn as a smart casual neck accessory when going to a luncheon or other engagement of that sort.
 The elegant ascot or cravat has a thin neckband and is worn and tied on the outside of your wing collar shirt.
 The casual ascot or cravat has a wider, folded neckline and is to be worn on the inside of your shirt, with the top button of your shirt undone.
 Colourful and bold patterns are the trend now.
 When you’re looking for a little more formal accessory than a necktie, or just simply a change from the norm, this is one accessory that will do the trick.